Theta Persei

 Theta Persei (Theta Per, θ Persei, θ Per) is a star system 37 light years away from Earth, in the constellation Perseus.
 It is one of the closest naked-eye stars.

-The primary star is a yellowish dwarf (main sequence) star of spectral type F8V, which is somewhat larger and brighter than the Sun, but still within the range considered to have the potential for Earth-like planets.
+The primary star is a yellowish dwarf (main sequence) star of spectral type F8V, which is somewhat larger and brighter than the Sun but still within the range considered to have the potential for Earth-like planets.
 There is also a red dwarf companion of spectral type M1.V, orbiting about 250 AU from the primary.
 It has a Gaia Data Release 2 parallax of 89.2871±0.1534 mas, corresponding to a distance of 11.2 pc.

-An 11th-magnitude star is listed in double-star catalogues as component C of the multiple system.
+An 11th-magnitude star is listed in double-star catalogs as component C of the multiple system.
 It was 95 " away from component A in 2002, although the separation is rapidly increasing as it is a distant background object with a very different proper motion to the other two stars.
 An unconfirmed companion, possibly a brown dwarf, was reported 6.2 " from θ Persei B in 2010.